-Cement and concrete—two building materials that look alike but in reality are incredibly different.
-With unique strengths, compositions, and uses, they each have their niche in construction and decorative projects, and as such, it’s critical that the homeowner looking to renovate their backyard understand the difference.
+Cement and concrete are two building materials that look alike but, in reality, are incredibly different.
+With unique strengths, compositions, and uses, they each have their niche in construction and decorative projects.
+As such, homeowners looking to renovate their backyard must understand the difference between the two.

-Creative Concrete, as a local concrete company of New Brighton, is here to help.
+As a local concrete company in New Brighton, Creative Concrete is here to help!
 Below, you’ll find out the finer details of what separates these two substances from multiple standpoints, and when you may want to use one over the other.

-Depending on what kind of cement you’re talking about, it can be made up of limestone, clay, bauxite (a metal-heavy rock), iron, slate, and shells—and that’s not even an exhaustive list!
+Depending on what kind of cement you’re talking about, it can consist of limestone, clay, bauxite (a metal-heavy rock), iron, slate, and shells—and that’s not even an exhaustive list!
 The most common type of cement used in the concrete industry is called portland cement.

 Different Structural Roles

 Concrete and cement play different roles in creating a given structure.
-Cement works as a binding agent, sort of like eggs do in a cookie recipe; it glues whatever it’s touching together.
+Cement is a binding agent; it glues whatever it touches together.
 Because of this useful property, cement is often used outside of concrete creation and has many versatile roles in the construction industry.

 Concrete, on the other hand, is much more well-known for its strength and ease of shaping than its stickiness.
-Because it can be manipulated easily into a variety of structures, it’s a go-to for the creation of a variety of innovative structures—stamped concrete anyone?
+Because it can easily be manipulated into various structures, it’s a go-to for creating a wide variety of innovative formations—stamped concrete anyone?

-Concrete is much stronger than cement and can last for hundreds of years.
+Concrete is much stronger than cement.
 When combining stone with water and cement and allowing the substance to rest, the results amount to one of the most durable building materials available.

 Creative Concrete: Residential Concrete Contractors Near You